• Our Approach

 #7 – Discipline as a Leadership Principle

 Discipline is… what is meant to happen, happens!
-Yes it is that simple, however hard to do.
+Yes, it’s easy to say, but not always easy to do.

 I know that discipline sometimes conjures up the image of the big stick.
 It is actually the complete opposite when done well.
 As a leader it starts with you and is incredibly important.
 Being disciplined creates clarity and consistency for your team.
 It supports building a high performing team and creates accountability.
 It also allows your team to have the space to perform their role successfully.